Libensemble/libensemble/docs/executor/overview.rst

 Typically, an MPI task could be initialized with a subprocess call to ``mpirun`` or an alternative launcher such as ``aprun`` or ``jsrun``.
 The ``sim_f`` may then monitor this task, check output, and possibly kill the task.
-We use "task" to represent an application submission to the system, which may be a supercomputer, cluster, or other compute resource.
+We use "task" to represent an application submission by libEnsemble to the system, which may be a supercomputer, cluster, or other compute resource.

-A **executor** interface is provided by libEnsemble to remove the burden of system interaction from the user and ease writing portable user scripts that launch applications.
+An **executor** interface is provided by libEnsemble to remove the burden of system interaction from the user and ease writing portable user scripts that launch applications.
 The executor provides the key functions: ``submit()``, ``poll()``, and ``kill()``.
 Job attributes can be queried to determine status after